hofmand/dir2ml/README.md

 # metalink-builder
 A tool to create metalink ([RFC5854](https://tools.ietf.org/html/rfc5854)) files (`*.meta4`/`*.metalink`) from a directory structure.

 This tool, `mlbuilder`, will create a single metalink file from a supplied directory and base URL.
+The metalink file is an XML format so it can be rendered in a variety of ways using ordinary tools such as XML transformation utilities operating on XML stylesheets (`.xslt`).

 ---